trek-view/gopro2frames/docs/LOGIC.md

 If the script fails this check, you will see an error returned.

-## 2. Identify mode video type
+## 2 Validate mode vs video metadata

-In order to process the video in the correct flow, the following logic is checked
+In order to process the video in the correct flow, the following logic is checked against mode input.

 **Identify GoPro EAC .360**